Yeshey/nixOS-Config/README.md

 - Right click on wastebin and configure to delete trash after 7 days, still don't know how to declare this.

-- For remote backups, I'm using OneDrive with rclone, you will have to add the rclone remote with `rclone config` either as yeshey (for hyrulecastle) or as root (for skyloft) and set the name of the remote to `OneDriverISCTE`.
+- For remote backups, I'm using OneDrive with rclone, you will have to add the rclone remote with `rclone config` either as yeshey (for hyrulecastle) or as root (for skyloft) and set the name of the remote to `OneDriveISCTE`.

 - nix-on-droid: (don't forget you can connect your phone to the PC and control it with something like `scrcpy --legacy-paste`) install my flake in app by adding [the normal packages](https://nix-on-droid.unboiled.info/upgrade.txt) (restart `nix-on-droid` after that) and running `nix-shell -p git --run "nix-on-droid --flake github:Yeshey/nixOS-Config#nix-on-droid switch"`. (or use the `/nix-on-droid` branch if it isn't working)
   You'll have to find a way to send the ssh keys, `scp` isn't working, if you have root you can do this: